anologicon/Products.WebApi.Spa/README.md

 ```
 Then Will Open the Swagger

-And start the sync API
+How to run the SyncWebApi
 [Sync.WebApi](https://github.com/anologicon/Sync.WebApi)